 Security and Manual Action in Google Search Console

 This section contains security issues on the website.
 And also manual actions of Google.
 This section must be free from such problems.

 - Security Issues Report: This report shows any security issues Google detects on your site, such as hacked content or malware.

 - Manual Actions Report: This report shows any manual actions taken by Google against your site due to a violation of Google’s quality guidelines, such as spammy content or manipulative links.

 Links in Google Search Console

 The link section in Google Search Console declares internal and external linking in the website.
-Or you can analyze backlinks referral of your website.
+Or you can analyze backlinks referrals of your website.